craftingcity/The-Known-World/README.md

 **Powerful Build.** You have proficiency in the Athletics skill.
 You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.

 ##### Halfling (a.)
-Halfling are born to the Weave itself, the conscious form of a story of someone who does not yet exist, born into Alaturmen only moments after it's conception; thanks should be sent to the goblin joke-sters.
+Halfling are born to the Weave itself, the conscious form of a story of someone who does not yet exist, born into Alaturmen only moments after it's conception; thanks should be sent to the goblin joke-sters of this time.

-**Age.**
-**Size.**
-**Speed.**
+**Age.** Halfling are considered fully mature at twenty five, and live until about one-hundred sixty.
+Halfling are born of story and creativity, they can become at any point in their life full of history and connection.
+Many halfling are cousin, sibling, parent, and child to many other halflings, as most of these halflings begin to tell stories of their family, they become too.
+**Size.** Mechanically, your size is small.
+You stand at about three feet tall.
+You weigh about sixty pounds.
+**Speed.** Your speed is 25 feet per round.
+**Plot-Armor.** You have advantage on saving throws against being frightened.
+When you roll a 1 on an attack roll, ability check, or saving throw, you can reroll the die.
+You must use the new result, even if it is a 1.
+**.**

 ##### Kenku (s.)
 **Age.**